roncortez/digital-store-/.bmad-core/checklists/po-master-checklist.md

 ### Final Decision

-- **APPROVED**: The plan is comprehensive, properly sequenced, and ready for implementation.
+- APPROVED: The plan is comprehensive, properly sequenced, and ready for implementation.
-- **CONDITIONAL**: The plan requires specific adjustments before proceeding.
+- CONDITIONAL: The plan requires specific adjustments before proceeding.
-- **REJECTED**: The plan requires significant revision to address critical deficiencies.
+- REJECTED: The plan requires significant revision to address critical deficiencies.